effepivi/ICE4131-HPC/LAB5-ray-tracing-MPI/README.md

 ## Gathering the data from all the processes

 If you used 4 processes, the `ROOT` only "knows" the top first quarter of the image.
-At the end of the `renderLoop` function, it must collect the other 3 quarters from the other threads:
+At the end of the `renderLoop` function, it must collect the other 3 quarters from the other processes (that may actually be executed on another computer):

 ```cpp
     // Master gather results from all the processes